You may find the introduction article from following link:https://pals.com.tr/blog/environmental-test-engineering-and-pals-service-article-series-1

 Figure 2 The US military shrinkwraps equipment such as helicopters to protect them from corrosion

 • Set pass/fail criteria clearly with the customer; which operational features needed to be tested after storage or during tests.
 Prepare instructions for test laboratory experts step by step about how to test EUT.

-• Use rust-resistant painting or cover on metal parts.
-Rust takes time to occur.
-It may not incidentally result from this test but keep in mind water causes rapid corrosion.
+• Rust takes time to occur.
+It may not incidentally result from this test but keep in mind water, salt and heat is a perfect combination which causes rapid corrosion.

 PALS Electronics has experts on all subjects of test engineering, mechanical or electronic design, environmental condition engineer, system engineer, etc. PALS provides consulting, training, tailoring, test plan, test engineering, test services in all phases of your project.
 Please feel free if you have any questions or inquiries from https://pals.com.tr/contact